 How it’s used – The remove feature may be implemented as part of a browser.

-How a Removal Feature is implemented
+How a Remove Documents Feature is set up

-The remove feature software may use:
+The remove documents feature software may use:

 - a plug-in,